Tirth9978/Distraction-Blocker-Extension/README.md

 ## 🛡️ About the Project

-This is a **browser extension** built to help users stay focused by **blocking distracting websites** like Instagram and YouTube Shorts.
+This is a **browser extension** built to help users stay focused by **blocking distracting websites** .
 The extension promotes digital mindfulness and control over addictive content.

 ## 🚀 Features